10 Sustainable Beauty Tips You Can Start Today

 TIP #9: HAVE A BEAUTY BFF

-Beauty buddies are great for so many things and sharing is caring!
+Having a beauty BFF is great for so many treasons and sharing is caring!
 We all have a cosmetics graveyard filled with products we stopped using for one reason or another.
 Swapping is like the ultimate free sample, BUT be cautious!
 Shelf life and contamination could be a problem if you don’t choose your approach wisely.
 Any product that touches your body directly (ie. mascara brush) would not be a great item to swap.
 Products that are dispensed by pump, pouring, or droppers are your best bet for this reuse tactic.

 Speaking of samples, consider cancelling your subscription box of minis/samples.
 The ultimate serotonin burst every month… but samples are the quickest things into the cosmetics graveyard and they are all single use plastic.
 At the very least, split the subscription with your beauty buddy, don’t get 2.